amyreese/dotlink/README.md

 legal
 -----

-Dotlink is copyright 2013 John Reese.
+dotlink is copyright 2013 John Reese.

-Dotlink is licensed under the MIT license.
+dotlink is licensed under the MIT license.
 See the `LICENSE` file for more details.